Visualization Tasks for Unlabeled Graphs: Task Taxonomy

-\textbf{Group.} Asks \task{what groups are formed by considering similarity} through an unsupervised, bottom-up process that does not require an existing top-down categorization with named target structures.
+\textbf{Group.} Asks \task{what groups are formed by considering similarity} through an unsupervised, bottom-up process that does not require a top-down categorization with named target structures.
 Applies to the \scope{Multiple} scope only.

 \textbf{Categorize.} Asks \task{which kind of target is the graph?}, applicable to one graph at the \scope{Single} scope.
 At the \scope{Multiple} scope, this action can be applied to each of the graphs separately, using the targets at the \scope{Single} scope.